ZahraShojaeian/Stanford-Ribonanza-RNA-Folding/README.md

 # 4. Confidence Threshold
 To further refine the dataset, a threshold is applied to both the number of reads and the Signal-to-Noise Ratio (SNR).
 Sequences falling below this threshold are filtered out, focusing on sequences with higher confidence levels for training.
 # Model
-In this work, a Bidirectional-LSTM model with attention was used to predict the reactivities.
+In this work, a Bidirectional-LSTM(Long Short-Term Memory) model with attention was used to predict the reactivities.
 # Architecture:
-# Bi-LSTM Layer (Bidirectional Long Short-Term Memory):
+# Bi-LSTM Layer:
 This layer handles input RNA sequences with dimensions (Tx, input_size), where Tx represents the sequence length, and input_size signifies the number of features in the RNA sequence.

 # Attention Mechanism:
 The model incorporates an attention mechanism.
 This dynamic approach significantly enhances the model's ability to assign varying degrees of importance to different positions.

 # Post-Attention LSTM Cell:
-After attention, a Long Short-Term Memory (LSTM) cell processes the attention-weighted context vector, capturing intricate dependencies unveiled by the attention mechanism.
+After attention, an LSTM cell processes the attention-weighted context vector, capturing complex dependencies unveiled by the attention mechanism.

 # Output Layer:
 The final output is generated through a Dense layer, predicting reactivity values for each position in the RNA sequence.